 How do I get work in science communication?

-Reading the Association of British Science Writers’ advice (PDF) and the Science and Development Network’s e-guide to science communication should give you some food for thought.
+Reading the Association of British Science Writers’ advice (PDF) and the Science and Development Network’s e-guide to science communication should give you some useful tips on this one.

 How do I get work in international development?

 Like working in the media, the best way get started in development is to volunteer.
 The cost of living in countries like Cambodia or Peru are so much less than Australia or the US.
 So it’s likely you could support yourself for months in a country seeking volunteers, with only a few months of savings from a job in a developed country.
 If you want to continue with your experience, paths to a funded role supporting development should emerge.
 It’s likely you’ll need to actively pursue those paths, but such fundraising is a typical part development work.

 Should I study science or journalism?

 It’s up to you.
 I did a degree in journalism (and another in international studies), with some science electives, and have since done specialist science editing training and some other science courses.
 I’m now doing a PhD in science communication, which is in ANU’s Faculty of Sciences so I guess it’s technically a science degree.

 Many people go the other way, doing an undergraduate degree in science and then a postgraduate course focusing on communication.
 Both paths work.
 If you have your heart set on working for a particular organisation, I would contact them and see what qualifications they expect graduate-level staff to have.